Candidate confidently answering behavioral interview questions during a professional job interview.

 It’s a common trap: you want to impress, so you overdo it.
 You end up sounding like you’re only interested in your glory, and that’s a turn-off.

-Here’s how to keep it real:
+Here’s how to keep it accurate:

 • Share the credit.
 If you were part of a team, say so!
 Talk about how everyone worked together.
 It shows you’re a team player.